U.S. stocks erased gains as optimism about a drop in jobless claims faded and a slump in Apple Inc. (AAPL:US) dragged down technology shares.

 Othmar Karas, the lawmaker leading work on the draft rules in the European Parliament, denied that any discussion took place in meetings today on a change of dates for when the rules set by the Basel Committee on Banking Supervision might enter into force.

 JPMorgan Chase & Co.
-(JPM) and Wells Fargo & Co.
-(WFC) are scheduled to report quarterly earnings tomorrow.
+(JPM:US) and Wells Fargo & Co.
+(WFC:US) are scheduled to report quarterly earnings tomorrow.
 Analysts forecast Wells Fargo (WFC), the largest U.S. home lender, will post record profit.
 The San Francisco-based company slid 0.1 percent to $35.18.
 JPMorgan gained 0.8 percent to $42.10.

 Energy and financial companies jumped at least 0.5 percent among 10 groups in the S&P 500, while phone and consumer shares fell the most.
 Investors bought shares of companies most tied to economic growth as the Morgan Stanley Cyclical Index gained 0.5 percent, halting three days of losses.